100stacks/100stacks.github.io/blog/webhooks.md

 10. Webhook server sends build status to our GitHub client
 11. GitHub client receives the build status
 12. GitHub client sends the build status to Hubot client
+13. Hubot posts the build status to the registered chat channel(s)
+14. All registered users see the build status from GitHub

 ## Interaction with GitHub API